Types Of Psychological Therapy

 Family systems therapy

-As the name suggests, family systems therapy (FST) is a type of therapy that focuses on the family as a unit and aims to help individuals resolve any problems within that context.
-A foundational tenet of this approach is that when something happens to one individual in the family, the whole family is affected.
+As the name suggests, family systems therapy (FST) is a type of psychological therapy that focuses on the family as a unit and aims to help individuals resolve any problems within that context.
+A foundational tenet of this therapeutic approach is that when something happens to one individual in the family, the whole family is affected.

 The primary goal is to help families develop healthier relationships.
 This approach can be used for families experiencing conflict, as well as families where individual members are living with eating disorders, depression, anxiety, substance use disorders, and more.